 Todd P. Newman

-This edited volume reports on the growing body of research in science communication training and identifies best practices for communication training programs around the world.
-Theory and Best Practices in Science Communication Training provides a critical overview of this emerging field.
-It...
+This edited volume reports on the growing body of research in science communication training, and identifies best practices for communication training programs around the world.
+Theory and Best Practices in Science Communication Training provides a critical overview of the emerging field of by...

 December 20, 2018

 This book explores tensions surrounding news media coverage of Indigenous environmental justice issues, identifying them as a fruitful lens through which to examine the political economy of journalism, American history, human rights, and contemporary U.S. politics.
 The book begins by evaluating...

 Environmental literacy and education is not simply a top-down process of disseminating correct attitudes, values and beliefs.
 Rather, it is one that incorporates and facilitates a dialogue with audiences of different persuasions and at all levels of engagement, to help highlight and co-produce...

 Participatory Media in Environmental Communication brings together stories of communities in the Pacific islands – a region that is severely affected by the impacts of climate change.
 Despite living on the margins of the digital revolution, these island communities have used media and communication...

 Seeking innovative answers to global sustainability challenges has become an urgent need with the onslaught of environmental and ecological degradation that surrounds us today.
 More than ever, there is a need to carve new ways for citizens and different industries and institutions to unite – to...